cynmmarin/MechaCar_Statistical_Analysis/README.md

 We can observe that the vehicle weight, spoiler angle and AWD provided a non-random amount of variance to the mpg values.
 Meanwhile the given the Pr(>|t|)show that the vehicle length and ground clearanceÕs coefficients each contribute to a random amount of variance to the multi-linear model.
 In this case the given p-value of 5.35e-11 is less than 0.05 therefore, the slope of the model is not considered to be zero.

 Given our R-squared of 71.5% we can determine that the model predicts the mpg of MechaCar prototypes effectively, however it leaves a little less than ~30% to random factors.
 This model would not be safe, but it does provide an insight in the impact of the given variables.

+Overall, MechaCar data has been provided, lack the ability to properly complete an analysis on the variables that alter the mpg.
+A recommendation would be to obtain information about the mass and frontal area, these variables have a greater impact on the performance of the mpg and thus can provide a more accurate representation of the variables that make a significant impact on the vehicleÕs performance.

 ## Summary Statistics on Suspension Coils